Reconciling conflicting approaches for the tunneling time delay in strong field ionization

-The time delay calculated from the interference of the direct and the under-the-barrier recolliding trajectories is closely related to the Wigner time delay in the quasistatic regime $\gamma\ll 1$.
-This is illustrated in Fig.~\ref{te}, where the estimation of the quasistatic Wigner time delay is used \cite{Klaiber_2018}: with the matching coordinate of the bound and continuum wave function at $x_m \sim 1/\kappa$ \cite{Torlina_2012} (details of the choice of $x_m$ see Supplement to Ref. \cite{Klaiber_2018}).
-In strong fields, the regime of ionization is adiabatic and the quasistatic Wigner theory is relevant (in Fig.~\ref{te} at $\gamma\lesssim 0.5$).
+The time delay calculated from the second-order SFA in the adiabatic regime $\gamma\ll 1$ is closely related to the static Wigner time delay.
+This is illustrated in Fig.~\ref{com}(d), (see brown line), where the estimation of the static Wigner time delay is used, see \cite{Klaiber_2018,Supplement}.
+In strong fields, the regime of ionization is adiabatic and the quasistatic Wigner theory is relevant (in Fig.~\ref{com}(d) at $\gamma\lesssim 0.5$).
 Note that in Ref.~\cite{Camus_2017}, the deviation of the experimental data from the quasistatic estimation takes place at $\gamma\gtrsim 0.6$.
-At weak fields the quasistatic description is not valid and the tunneling time approaches a small constant value.
-This is because in this nonadiabatic regime there is an energy gain during tunneling and the electron remains in the near-threshold regime also when the peak field is not large \cite{Supplement}.